Canadian Football Betting

 - 24/7 support

 Whether you’re a long-term fan or a new convert, everything you need to start betting on one of Canada’s most iconic sports is covered here.
+Check out our guide to Canadian Football Betting.

 SuperLenny looks at:

-- The legal situation surrounding CFL betting
+- Is CFL betting legal?

-- Signing up to a betting site
+- How to sign up at a CFL betting site

 - Depositing and withdrawing money